bhammoth/ScalaScalaTest/README.md

-I wrote this in Scala with no previous scala experince and used scala test for the unit testing.
+I wrote this in Scala with no previous scala experince and used junit for the unit testing.
 Requirements are outlined in the pdf in the repo.
+Needs some refactoring but code works and and test all pass.